Recreational Therapy and Rehabilitation

 Pre-Occupational Therapy Students

-Our recreational (RT) major is an excellent choice if you're interested in attending graduate school for occupational therapy (OT) or other allied health pursuits.
-Graduates of the RT program have a high success rate in getting accepted to graduate schools in OT.
-The RT program is also hosted by the Pre-OT Student Club with an RT faculty member serving as the faculty advisor and many RT students involved at all levels of the club’s leadership.
+Our recreational therapy and rehabilitation (RTR) major is an excellent choice if you're interested in attending graduate school for occupational therapy (OT) or other allied health pursuits.
+Graduates of the RTR program have a high success rate in getting accepted to graduate schools in OT.
+The RTR program is also hosted by the Pre-OT Student Club with an RTR faculty member serving as the faculty advisor and many RTR students involved at all levels of the club’s leadership.
 Our faculty advisors are happy to guide students interested in OT graduate school including providing prepared materials related to requirements for OT graduate schools throughout Michigan.

-If you are interested in majoring in therapeutic recreation, contact one of our Faculty Advisors to set up a meeting to discuss signing a major.
+If you are interested in majoring in therapeutic recreation and rehabilitation, contact one of our Faculty Advisors to set up a meeting to discuss signing a major.
 During this advising meeting, the faculty member will discuss long-term goals, the curriculum, and how to sign your major if appropriate.

 Recreation, Parks and Leisure Services Administration